jerrywu001/vitepress-plugin-sandpack/docs/docs/custom-usage/custom-options.md

  * extends from Sandbox.
  * Compared to VUE single file, it is simple and straightforward.
  */
-export const MySandbox = defineComponent({
+export const OptsSandbox = defineComponent({
-  name: 'MySandbox',
+  name: 'OptsSandbox',
   props: sandboxProps,
   setup(props, { slots }) {
     return () => (